desu-p/PDX_Mods_Extracter/README.md

 ⚠️ Compatibility Note:
 Currently, the script is fully optimized for games using the modern Paradox mod structure (like Crusader Kings III).

-If you attempt to use this with older titles or encounter any pathing issues/bugs, please report me on my Discord (@desup_18779).
+If you attempt to use this with older titles or encounter any pathing issues/bugs, please report me on my Discord (@desup_18779) or Issues tab on this repo.
 I am looking to expand support based on your feedback!

 🛠️ How to use: